 This summer we’re excited to offer our first multi-generational program, focusing on one of the greatest and most enduring challenges of our day: advancing the rights of women and girls.
 The challenges are clear and complex.
 In the United States, women still earn 0.79 cents to a white man’s dollar.
 That number is significantly lower for women of color, and moms.
 And on an average day, women globally spend about three times as many hours on unpaid domestic and care work as men (4.2 hours compared to 1.7).
 At the current rate of progress, it will take another 108 years to reach gender parity.
 We can and must do better.

-We invite high school youth and an elder (parent, mentor, other!) to join us to:
+We invite high school youth to join us to:

 - Learn from experts about challenges facing women and girls in the US and worldwide.
 Scholars will explore framing concepts including: the human rights framework, the evolution of modern feminism, gender justice, and more.
 They’ll also take a deep dive into three hallmark issues for the women’s rights movement: workplace justice, including equal pay; reproductive rights; and access to education.